GPS Fundamentals

 Using the dedicated baseband processor

-handheld device (such as the Philip's software GPS technology
+(such as the Philip's software GPS technology "Spot"): drastic

 channel are not adequate.

-CW25 chip: 12,288 correlators per channel. massively parallel search is
+chip: 12,288 correlators per channel. massively parallel search is possible. signal

-possible. signal sensitivity as low as -155dBm can be tracked - tracking
+sensitivity as low as -155dBm can be tracked - tracking sensitivity (27dB down

-search resolution cell (code phase search): 1/2 PN chip.
-In the worst case, all
+resolution cell (code phase search): 1/2 PN chip.
+In the worst case, all the

 signal is detected.
 Statistically half of the total number of resolutions cells